pods-framework/pods-gravity-forms/readme.txt

 == Screenshots ==

+1. In the Pods Admin, create your Pods and Pod Fields
+2. In the Pods Admin, create your Pods and Pod Fields
+3. Create your Gravity Form that will be used to create a Pod item
+4. Form Settings->Pods menu
+5. Pods feed page
-1. Map a Gravity Form's fields to a Pod
+6. Map form fields to Pod fields
+7. Example form
+8. New Pod item created from form submission
+9. Form entries page showing Pod ID

 == Changelog ==

-= 1.0 - XXX Xth, 2013 =
+= 1.0 - XXX Xth, 2014 =

 * Initial release